-In summary, we find that the proposed transaction would increase Partners' alreadysubstantial outpatient market shares, particularly for outpatient otolaryngology services.
+In summary, we find that the proposed transaction would increase Partners' already-substantial outpatient market shares, particularly for outpatient otolaryngology services.
 Having joined with its largest competitor for otolaryngology services, MEEI would likely be able to benefit from Partners' negotiating leverage once acquired, allowing Partners to seek significant rate increases for MEEI, and Partners would likely be able to add MEEA physicians to many of its existing payer contracts at higher rates than MEEA receives currently.
 Over time, this transaction has the potential to increase total health care expenditures in the Commonwealth by an estimated \$20.8 and \$61.2 million annually, as shown below in the table below.
 Internal documents related to the proposed transaction developed by the parties and provided to the HPC contemplate revenue increases due to rate lifts for MEE generally consistent with our lower estimate.
-While the parties have identified certain potential efficiencies from the transaction, the parties have not committed to using the resulting savings to reduce prices or otherwise provided evidence that these savings would be passed on to payers or consumers.
+While the parties have identified certain potential efficiencies from the transaction, they have declined to offer an unequivocal and measurable commitment to limit the price increases that would result in increased spending for payers and consumers.